KJames9161/whatsapp-web-clone/README.md

 # Whatsapp Web Clone

 Clone of the current Whatsapp Web UI.
-Check out its [backend service here](https://github.com/KarenOk/whatsapp-web-clone-backend) which implements WebSocket communication.

 Built with React and Socket.IO .